bustle/bluestream/README.md

 ## ReadStream

-Create a read-promise stream.
-Pass it a function that takes the number of bytes or objects of wanted data and and uses `this.push` or `return` to push values or promises.
-This function should return a promise that indicates when the object/chunk are fully processed.
+Creates a read-promise stream which accepts a function that takes the number of bytes or objects of wanted data as arguments and uses `this.push` or `return` to push values or promises.
+This function should return a promise that indicates when the object/chunk is fully processed.
 Return or push `null` to end the stream.

 Options:
   * `read` - An optional way to pass the read function